 - A Financial Dependant - this is someone who was being financially maintained by the deceased.

 At MW, our mission is "To make quality legal services accessible to everyone", including those who feel that they have been left out of a Will.
 Our specialist Team of Inheritance Dispute Solicitors have experience dealing with all aspects of inheritance disputes and are here to give you the legal advice you deserve.

-If you are unsure of which category you qualify under or if you are in any doubt regarding any aspect of an inheritance claim call us today on 0203 551 8500 or email us at email@example.com to arrange a FREE CASE REVIEW.
+If you are unsure of which category you qualify under or if you are in any doubt regarding any aspect of an inheritance claim call us today on 0203 551 8500 or use our Contact Us form to arrange a callback at your convenience.